Viddenes folk: Plot

 The film tells about a Sámi couple that fall in love with each other against the wishes of the woman's father.
-The woman in the couple, Nina, is enchanted to believe that her chosen one, Lapp-Nils, is a murderer, and she reluctantly agrees to marry the man her father has chosen, Mats.
+The woman in the couple, Nina, is made to believe that her chosen one, Lapp-Nils, is a murderer, and she reluctantly agrees to marry the man her father has chosen, Mats.
 When the wedding day comes, Mats drinks himself senseless and sets fire to the tent they live in.
 While this is going on, Lapp-Nils manages to say to Nina that he wants to meet her later at Storevaren.
 Mats thinks that Lapp-Nils is dead, and he is so frightened when he sees him that he confesses to having committed the reindeer thefts that Lapp-Nils was accused of, and then he staggers out into the night to a cliff, where he falls and dies.
 Lapp-Nils and Nina meet, and together with a herd of 100 reindeer they go to other regions.

 In the censorship of the film, a number of bloody scenes were cut.